vmware/cluster-api-provider-cloud-director/tests/e2e/doc.md

   - The management cluster can be accessible.
   - The management cluster has CAPI controller and CAPVCD controller.
   - User prepares the completed cluster yaml.
 See [clusterctl template flavors](../../docs/CLUSTERCTL.md#template_flavors) for the details.
+  - User provides the path to the antrea.yaml to be installed on the cluster

 Note: **You can also use [setup script](setup_kind_cluster.sh) to set up the kind cluster**.
 1. The script only works for mac OS.